skh1996/ECE-597-Power-Systems-Datasets/01_Transmission_Faults.md

   - Each downloaded signature includes the full event window with pre-event baseline and post-event recovery period

-- **Network Topology Provided:** ⚠️ Partially — topology is
-  anonymized to protect utility confidentiality.
+- **Network Topology Provided:** Partially — topology is anonymized to protect utility confidentiality.
 Each event record includes a description of the measurement context (transmission level vs. distribution level, voltage class, sensor type) but not the full grid model.

 - **Download Link:** [ORNL Grid Event Signature Library (GESL)](https://gesl.ornl.gov)
+  > Follow the below steps to download/access this dataset.
-  > ⚠️ Free account required (valid email only, no institutional
+  > Free account required (valid email only, no institutional
   > affiliation needed).
 Once logged in:
   > 1. Click **Signature Dashboard**
   > 2. Filter by event type, sensor type, voltage level, or date